 Fortunately, the security guard at the condo complex we were staying in had a friend who could drive us.
 He was worried we’d think the price quoted was too high, but to be honest, we would have paid almost anything since we were so grateful he’d found someone to help us at such an ungodly hour – his friend deserved every single bhat we paid him!
 At 2:30 am, we woke up our bewildered kids and let them know we were leaving for the airport!
 Our travel day was exhausting since my husband and I hadn’t slept a wink, but fueled by coffee, we made it through the day without any other travel mishaps.

 Making plans in India

 We were already in India and decided to go to Agra to see the Taj Mahal at the last minute.
-I booked a last minute flight for the next day, planning to visit the Taj Mahal the morning of day after then making our way to Jaipur in the afternoon.
+I booked a last minute flight for the next day, planning to visit the Taj Mahal the morning of the day after then making our way to Jaipur in the afternoon.
 Sitting at the airport the next morning I had a thought and said to my hubby “Wait, what day is it?”
-(We always loose track) Of course it’s Thursday!
+(We always lose track) Of course, it’s Thursday!
 Oh no, the Taj Mahal doesn’t open on Fridays!
-No worries, we should be at Agra by 3pm at the very latest, plenty of time to get the before it shuts at 7pm.
+No worries, we should be at Agra by 3 pm at the very latest, plenty of time to get them before it shuts at 7 pm.

 Boarding time comes – and passes!
 Around the time the flight was meant to leave, we start getting onto buses to go to the plane.
 We take off more than half an hour late.